wavefrontHQ/docs/pages/doc/charts.md

 ### Unit

 The unit of measurement to assign to the reported chart values label that appears along the Y-axis of the chart.
-For example, if the data for ts(“requests.latency”) is in milliseconds, you can either enter **ms** in the text field or click the **Units** down-arrow and select **Time &gt; ms**.
+For example, if the data for ts("requests.latency") is in milliseconds, you can either enter **ms** in the text field or click the **Units** down-arrow and select **Time &gt; ms**.

 The specified unit is merely a label and *does not* change the unit of measurement for the given expression.
 If you are using a double Y-axis, you can specify a unit for each Y-axis.
 For information on unit prefixes and dynamic units, see [Units in Chart Axes and Legends](charts_units).